Best VPN for School in 2024: Troubling Teacher

 That said, the reason why it’s not closer to the top of our list is because it’s let down by its speeds.
 It’s not the slowest VPN we’ve come across, but it is slow, as you can read in our ProtonVPN review.

-If you choose the free plan, you’ll get unlimited bandwidth, one device connection and the use of three servers, located in the U.S., Japan and the Netherlands.
+If you choose the free plan, you’ll get unlimited bandwidth, one device connection and the use of three servers, located in the in the U.S., Japan, and the Netherlands.
 We must point out, though, that during our testing, we found the free servers to be unreliable.

 If you opt for the paid plan, you can choose from three different plans.
 Basic is the cheapest plan, and you get two devices, as well as the use of all of its servers.
-The Plus plan offers the same as the Basic plan, but you also get three more connections and the use of ProtonVPN’s Secure Core, streaming and Tor servers.
+The Plus plan offers the same as the Basic plan, but you also get three more connections and the use of ProtonVPN’s Secure Core, streaming and Tor servers optimized for secure browsing.

 Pros: